prime31/StateKit/README.md

 	// change states. the state machine will automatically create and cache an instance of the class (in this case ChasingState) machine.changeState<ChasingState>();

+StateKit now has big brother: SKMecanimStateKit.
+This is a StateKit state machine that is tailored to work with Mecanim.
+See the demo scene and comments for more info.